-GEOG 140 Investigating Climate Change, GEOG 121 Environmental Sustainability (former name: Intro to Environmental Problems).
-This course cannot also be used for a science elective.
-HUMA 150 The Nature of the Environment, BIOS 104 Field Ecology (if used for science elective, this course cannot be counted toward the concentration elective).

-History - History Elective and 3 other courses from HIST
+GEOG 140 Investigating Climate Change; GEOG 121 Environmental Sustainability (this course can not also be used as a Science elective); GEOG 271 Intro to Geographic Information Systems; HUMA 150 The Nature of the Environment; BIOS 104 Field Ecology (If BIOS104 is used as a science elective, it can not also be counted toward the concentration elective.)
+History - History Elective and 3 other courses from HIST \\\\.